Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

 convergence plane in the viewport based in your scene depth layout.
 Go outside the camera view and you will instantly see the convergence plane in front of the camera.

-You can toggle this and other display settings in the Stereoscopy tab of the viewport properties panel.
+You can toggle this and other display settings in the Stereoscopy panel of the viewport properties shelf.
 In the following image the cameras frustum volumes are also visible.